ahmedajiz629/integrity/README.md

 - The page link should include a fragment parameter named `integrity`, e.g. `https://site.test/#integrity=sha256-BASE64DIGEST`.
 If it is missing, click the extension icon once to generate one from the current response bytes.
 - A content script watches for that parameter (or its absence), shows a floating indicator, and sends verification/generation requests to the background service worker.
 - The service worker issues its own `fetch` for the same URL (without the fragment), reuses the HTTP cache when possible, hashes the response body with Web Crypto, and reports the result.
 - The browser action icon mirrors the current state: gray (absent), amber (loading/generating), green (verified), and red (rejected/mismatch).
-The floating indicator uses the same color language.
+A floating indicator uses the same color language.
+- When verification fails, a full-screen danger overlay locks the page and the background service worker fires a desktop notification so you can’t miss the alert.

 Supported algorithms today: `sha256`, `sha384`, `sha512` with Base64 or Base64url encoded digests.